nettings/medianet/README.md

 ## Installation

-This distribution provides a set of scripts and a file system overlay to turn a vanilla Raspbian OS Lite image into a medianet system.
+The distribution provides a set of scripts and a file system overlay to turn a vanilla Raspbian OS Lite image into a medianet system.
 That means you can always easily see what has been changed and how, and the system lends itself well to continuous integration with upstream.